Frequently asked questions

 How do I unsubscribe from the OpenLearn newsletter?

-Can I watch Open University TV programmes?
+Can I buy Open University books and TV programmes?

 How can I make a donation?